christiangda/ansible-role-amazon-cloudwatch-agent/README.md

 # - false
 # default value: false
 # notes:
-# * Set this true when use **cwa_agent_mode:** "ec2" and you are not using the EC2 Instance Role to get access to the AWS CloudWatch Logs and CloudWatch Service
+# * Set this true when use **cwa_agent_mode:** "ec2" and you are not using the EC2 Instance Role to get access to the AWS CloudWatch Logs / AWS CloudWatch Service
-# * Obligatory in true when you use **cwa_agent_mode:** "onPremise", this is the only way to get access to the AWS CloudWatch Logs and CloudWatch Service
+# * Obligatory in true when you use **cwa_agent_mode:** "onPremise", this is the only way to get access to the AWS CloudWatch Logs / AWS CloudWatch Service
 cwa_use_credentials: false
 ```